NCSU GIS/MEA582:

 Start GRASS GIS

-Your current mapset should be a previously created assignment2 in the nc_spm_08_grass7 location, you can continue working in it or create a new mapset (e.g., assignment2b) following the instructions from the previous assignments.
+Your current mapset should be a previously created assignment2 in the nc_spm_08_grass7 project, you can continue working in it or create a new mapset (e.g., assignment2b) following the instructions from the previous assignments.

 To save your outputs and to store external data change your working directory to the one that you created in previous assignment e.g., C:\Users\myname\Documents\GIS582_HW\report2, type cd into Console and hit Enter: